LGI Homes Opens New Community - GuruFocus.com

-CHARLOTTE, N.C., June 09, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. ( LGIH) announced the company is now selling brand-new, single-family homes at McKee Creek Village.
+CONROE, Texas, June 12, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. ( LGIH) today announced the opening of their new project Sweetwater Ridge.
+LGI Homes is building and selling 212 single-family homes in the first section of this 1,184-lot community.
+Sweetwater Ridge is in a premier location, with incredible family friendly attractions.

-Ideally positioned in east Charlotte, North of Mint Hill, McKee Creek Village provides residents with easy access to the best shopping, dining and employment opportunities in Uptown Charlotte.
-Just minutes down the road, the highly desirable town, Mint Hill, hosts an assortment of concerts, farmer’s markets and holiday celebrations.
-Within the community residents have access to an array of amenities, including a community park, children’s playground, picnic pavilion, barbecue grills and walking trails.
+“We are excited to open Sweetwater Ridge in the fast-growing Conroe area.
+With pricing starting in the low-$200s, we believe we are well positioned to meet the demand for affordable new homes,” said Zach Walden, VP of Sales for Houston.

-At McKee Creek Village, LGI Homes is offering an assortment of brand-new, one and two-story homes.
-These six spacious floor plans range in size from 1,173 square feet to 2,025 square feet.
-With up to four bedrooms and two-and-a-half baths, these new homes showcase design features that today’s homebuyers are searching for.
-Open floor plans, private master suites, spacious walk-in closets, large family rooms and lush front yard landscaping are just a sampling of the desirable design elements found at McKee Creek Village.
-In addition, each and every home is equipped with the CompleteHome™ package.
-This package showcases an incredible assortment of included upgrades such as a chef-ready kitchens with energy-efficient stainless steel kitchen appliances, sparkling granite countertops, an undermount kitchen sink, and 36” upper cabinets with crown molding and hardware that provide ample storage space.
+Located off SH-105 and FM-1484, Sweetwater Ridge homeowners will have access to a multitude of amenities within steps of their front door.
+Inside the community, there is a $2.8 million park featuring a community pavilion, splash pad, children’s playground, 9-hole disc golf course and multiple picnic areas.
+Additionally, there are two dog parks, as well as miles of walking trails.

 About LGI Homes, Inc.